Aydexy/alx-pre_course/README.md

 My first readme.
-This is an update of readme file
+This is an update of readme file today...